 In our study, people were optimistic about their futures.
-Across age groups, whether we asked them about life in one year or 10 years from today, people looked ahead to their personal futures with high hopes.
-Together, optimism and high levels of life satisfaction are unique and enduring qualities of American life.3 some of my current habits if I were going to be healthy in my later life."
+Across age groups, whether we asked them about life in one year or ten years from today, people looked ahead to their personal futures with high hopes.
+Together, optimism and high levels of life satisfaction are unique and enduring qualities of American life.3 if I were going to be healthy in my later life."